Give Back Projects

 - hosting a 2 hour radio show on WXYC focusing on Asian music interspersed with stories from time abroad as a Phillips Ambassador

-- organizing outreach presentations about their study abroad experience at their hometown high school
+- organizing virtual or in-person outreach presentations about their study abroad experience at their hometown high school or community organization

-- coordinating a photo exhibit on the UNC campus
+- coordinating a photo exhibit with images from Asia

 - writing an article for their hometown newspaper or a campus publication